Best Tips For Growing Rhubarb In Containers

 The stalks are as scarlet as blood.
 It yields tempting luscious red stems.
 Holstein bloodred may reach heights of 4 feet and spread widths of 5 feet, producing a large amount of Rhubarb.

 The crimson stalk is thought to be the juiciest of all, incorrect.
-This type will provide you with an advantage if you intend to sell them.
+This type will give you an advantage if you intend to sell them.
 They thrive in the sun and are an heirloom plant that you will enjoy for years.

 3. Chipman’s Canada Red Rhubarb